StatStud/book-club/content/posts/mans-search-for-himself.md

 These same people can generally talk fluently about what they **should** want, but it becomes evident that they are describing what others, parents, professors, employers **expect of them rather than what they want for themselves**.

-As one patient puts it: "I;m just a collection of mirrors, reflecting what everuone else expects of me".
+As one patient puts it: "I'm just a collection of mirrors, reflecting what everyone else expects of me".

 Naturally, we may begin to point the finger at society; Freud made it clear that secretive desires (e.g. sexual desires) needed to be released from repression and somehow integrated properly into reality.

 However, even in 1950s, opportunities for sexual gratification could be found with relative ease ("The Pill", or oral contraceptive pill, took off in the years after this book, during the 1960s).
 May argues that the sexual problems people brought during his time were rarely struggles against social prohibitions.
 So, if social prohibitions were not the issue, what does May claim the real issue was?

 May claims that these people **suffered from deficiencies from within**; **they lacked potency and the capacity to have strong feelings in responding to the sexual partner**.
 Sex for so many people is an empty, mechanical, and vacuous experience.

 So what is this emptiness that May speaks of?
-It can generally be regarded as an inability to *know* what one feels or wants.
+It can generally be regarded as an **inability** to *know* what one feels or wants.

 So what set of conditions seem to bring about this emptiness that's within people?
 Again, many people may begin pointing externally, and pointing the finger to the uncertainty of times following post WWII.
 May acknowledges that indeed, the post-war uncertainty has a rol in this, but that alone would be a shallow explanation.